akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### Every coop is empty

 The messenger rode away, leaving Beatrice in the doorway, feeling unwell, Goosie nesting warmly in her arms.
 She looked at her father; Harold looked back, his eyes hollow.

+“My tired arms are of little use to a younger King,” he said, his voice low and gritty.
+“If I cannot fight for him, I must pay him.
+But they took the last of our stored grain last Michaelmas.
+If they come again, the village may well starve.”

-They both knew, as surely as the sun set over the Wrekin, that they had nothing suitable for the King except the unthinkable.
+They both knew that they had nothing suitable for the King except the unthinkable.

-“We shall simply buy a bird for the King, father.
+“We have coin enough for the present, father.
+We shall simply buy a bird for the King.
 Surely there must be at least one,” Beatrice said, her voice almost sounding confident.
 “One of the farm geese—“

 Harold shook his head.
 “Try by all means, Beatrice.
 Remember I told you back in spring of the Great Levy for the King’s army, down in Wales.
-Every manor from here to the Severn has been stripped to feed the vanguard.”
+Every manor from here to the Severn has been stripped to feed the vanguard.
+This is a cost of war.”

 “They can’t take what isn’t there,” she whispered.

 “They took it anyway.
 What the purveyors didn’t seize for the King’s table, the Earl’s men bought up to provision the baggage trains.
-Roger of Salisbury’s clerks have been through the ledgers; they know exactly how many wings are in every yard.”
+Roger of Salisbury’s clerks have been through the ledgers; they know exactly how many wings are in every yard.“

-Beatrice set Goosie down and walked.

-She checked many farms that afternoon.
+Her father looked at her wryly.
+“It is a strange world, Beatrice, where a man in a stone tower knows our poultry better than a fox.”

+---

+### We’re living on pottage and prayer.

+That afternoon, Beatrice wore out her legs, visiting many farms.

 At the first, the farmer’s wife was scrubbing an empty coop with vinegar.
 “Can’t help you, alas.
 The murrain took half the flock after the river burst its banks in April,” she said, not looking up.
 “The damp-rot got into their lungs.
 The few that survived, we sold to the pedlars a month ago just to buy seed grain.
 We’re living on pottage and prayer.”